amandalin047/ERP_2023Fall/README.md

 ```
 pip3 list
 ```
-to see the packages installed by pip, which in this case are probably just `pip` itself and `setuptools`.
+to see the packages installed by PIP, which in this case are probably just `pip` itself and `setuptools`.
 We want to install a package called `virtualenv` to create a virtual environment as mentioned in the beginning, so run
 ```
 pip3 install virtualenv
 ```